 Using xclip, pandoc, calibre and mutt to create a Kindle file from an academic journal article

 I love reading things on my Kindle, but as you’ll know if you’ve ever tried, it’s not great for reading PDFs.
 As academics mostly seem to read online journal articles in PDF form, this usually means printing things out.
 Fail.
+Tools such as Push to Kindle work well for some websites, but tend not to for journals.
+So, another solution was needed.

 With a bit of trial and error, I’ve come up with a quick and simple way to turn online academic journal articles into surprisingly clean mobi (Kindle) files.